ravendb/docs/Documentation/3.0/Raven.Documentation.Pages/server/troubleshooting/running-in-debug-mode.markdown

 * Raven/PluginsDirectory - The plugin directory for extending Raven.
 The default is a directory named "Plugins" under Raven base directory.
 * Raven/MaxPageSize - The maximum number of results a Raven query can return (overrides any page size set by the client).
 The default is 1024.

-Running in this configuration is useful when you just want to try things out, for production permanent deployment, it is recommended to use the Service or IIS modes.
+Running in this configuration is useful when you want simply to try things out.
+For the production permanent deployment, it is recommended to use the Service or IIS modes.

 ## Related articles